Krishnaag23/Krishnaag23/README.md

 - 👋 Hi, I’m Krishna Agrawal.
 I am a 2nd-year undergraduate in the Electrical Engineering Department of IIT Kanpur.
-- 👀 I’m interested in exploring all programming domains like web dev, app dev, game dev and other fields.
+- 👀 I’m interested in exploring all Web and App development.
-- 🌱 I’m currently learning Web dev and C++.
+- 🌱 I’m currently learning Backends and Datastructures and Algorigthms.

 <!---
 Krishnaag23/Krishnaag23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.